-Are You Practicing Good Dog Owner Etiquette
+Are You Practicing Good Dog Owner Etiquette?

-For instance, we should all try to be good neighbors and bring our dogs in the house, especially during the evening so that our dogs are not disturbing the peace.
+For instance, we should all try to be good neighbors and bring our dogs in the house.
+This is especially appreciated during the evening so that our dogs are not disturbing the peace.
 If you know a neighbor sleeps during the day, consider keeping your dog indoors throughout the day as well.
 If necessary, crate your dog, and the neighbors will love you.

-Allowing Your Dog To Run Loose
+Are You Allowing Your Dog To Run Free

+Unless you live in a very remote area your dog should be within your control or yard at all times.
+This means on a leash or in your fenced yard.
 Allowing your dog to run loose in most areas is not only against the law, it is also very dangerous for your dog.
 Thousands of dogs a year are run over while roaming the streets.
 A dog owner that cares for his dog will never allow his dog to run loose.
 If your dog shows any type of aggression while running loose, you are vulnerable to a tremendous amount of liability, should your dog happen to bite a person or another dog.

-Pick Up The Poop
+Picking Up the Poop